 Try to use a vocal command like "spot" or "place" to help them connect the location with the fun of chewing on a bone.
 If they move from that spot, take the bone from them, walk them back to their place, and repeat the first steps.
 You may need to do this several times to help your dog understand.

 3. Use bones as a training opportunity.
 I learned this nifty trick from a co-worker years ago.
-If your dog is not keen on baths, feed the bone in the bathtub.
+If your dog is not keen on baths, feed the bone in the bathtub to help him acclimate.
 It’s both an easy place to clean, and will help your dog associate the tub or shower with their favourite snack.

 In time, you can try to pour small amounts of water on their feet and back to help them get used to getting wet in the tub.